mikesmullin/async2/README.md

 * [do / then](#serial) : optionally blocking function called in order; determined by length of arguments callback expects
 * [afterEach / between / inbetween](#afterEach) : non-blocking function called once after each task
 * [error / catch / rescue](#rescue) : blocking function called when error occurs
-* [success](#success) : non-blocking function called after all tasks have completed, but only if no errors occur
+* [success / else](#success) : non-blocking function called after all tasks have completed, but only if no errors occur
 * [end / finally / ensure / afterAll / after / complete / done](#end) : blocking function called after all tasks have completed
 * [whilst](#whilst) : provide test, iterator, and callback functions. will iterate until test passes, then execute callback